-The SHARES HF Radio Program, administered by the Department of Homeland Security’s Office of Emergency Communications (OEC), provides an additional means for users with a national security and emergency preparedness mission to communicate when landline and cellular communications are unavailable.
+The SHARES HF Radio Program, administered by the Department of Homeland Security’s National Coordinating Center for Communications (NCC), provides an additional means for users with a national security and emergency preparedness mission to communicate when landline and cellular communications are unavailable.
 SHARES members use existing HF radio resources to coordinate and transmit messages needed to perform critical functions, including those areas related to leadership, safety, maintenance of law and order, finance, and public health.

 National security and emergency preparedness (NS/EP) personnel need to transmit critical messages to coordinate emergency operations even when traditional means of communicating via landlines and cellphones are damaged or destroyed.